How Far Did Voyager Travel

 Voyager 1 was launched back in 1977, and has been travelling through space ever since.
 It’s the first man-made object to leave our solar system, and is now more than 18 billion kilometers away from Earth.

-See also Top 10 International Travel Destinations
+See also Is Google Fi Good For International Travel

 Recently, there’s been some speculation that the spacecraft might be about to stop emitting radio signals.
 If this is true, it would mean that Voyager 1 has finally run out of power, and is now drifting through the universe alone.